 Chronic stress is hard to beat in today’s society.
 Especially once cortisol levels are involved.
 Let’s not even talk about the middle of the night wake ups that creep in.
 Or brain fog.
 Or panic.

-Yes, those are common symptoms of adrenal fatigue.
+Yes, those are common symptoms of chronic fatigue.

 You CAN break the cycle of chronic stress